Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Estimation of the Outcome Function

 where $\gamma_{k}^{^{\prime}}$ denotes $\frac{\partial}{\partial h_{k}}\gamma_{k}\left(x_{ik};z_{i}\right)$, $\lambda_{1}$ stands for

 i.e., the conditional probability of observing $x_{i1}$, and $\lambda_{2}:=1-\lambda_{1}$.

 The influence function essentially characterizes how the first-stage estimation influences the asymptotic variance of the final estimator.
-Formally, we present the following assumption, commonly known as an asymptotic linearity condition, which basically requires that the expected error induced by the first-stage estimation is asymptotically equivalent to the sample average of $\varphi\left(w_{i}\right)\overline{z}_{i}\epsilon_{i}$.
-In particular, the formula for $\varphi$ given above will be the same regardless of the specific forms of first-step estimators used, provided that some suitable regularity conditions are satisfied. \begin{assumption}[Asymptotic linearity] Suppose
+Formally, we present the following assumption, commonly known as an asymptotic linearity condition, which basically requires that the expected error induced by the first-stage estimation is asymptotically equivalent to the sample averages of $\varphi\left(w_{i}\right)\overline{z}_{i}\epsilon_{i}$ and $\varphi^{*}\left(w_{i}\right)\overline{z}_{i}\epsilon_{i}$.
+In particular, the formula for $\varphi$ and $\varphi^{*}$ given above will be the same regardless of the specific forms of first-step estimators used, provided that some suitable regularity conditions are satisfied. \begin{assumption}[Asymptotic Linearity] ~ \begin{itemize} \item[(i)] Suppose